 Dog owners also love these kayaks, because the open top allows them to bring their pup along for the ride.
+You also have more flexibility as to where you fix the seats, and how you arrange your cargo.
 In general, sit-on-tops have a more fun and relaxed feel than their enclosed counterparts.

 When shopping for a new kayak, you’ll want to pick the hull shape best suited for the bodies of water you intend to use your kayak in.
 You’ll also want to consider the number of seats in the kayak (tandem or single), cargo space, and, of course, the quality and the price of the kayak.

 Here are some of our favorite models on the market right now!

 - Ocean Kayak Frenzy

 The Perception R15 Pescador has all the quality of a high-end kayak, but it’s sold at a fraction of the cost of other models.